lowercasewords/Playverse-Chatapp/README.md

-This readme file will give you steps in order to replicate the installation process.
+IThis readme file will give you steps in order to replicate the installation process.
 Before doing anything of course, download the repository

 # Backend Set-up